Englewood lags behind in Census responses

 “There’s no do-overs,” Engle said.
 This year’s Census will be on the president’s desk Dec.
 31.

-Within the next week to 10 days, Census officials will be mailing out forms to residents.
+Within the next few days, Census officials will be mailing out forms to residents.

 With the onset of the COVID-19 pandemic, the deadline for people to fill out the forms was extended to April 30.